emrgnt-cmplxty/fermi/docs/docs/3.tutorials/crosswords/01-basics/02-add-functions-call.md

     near call crossword.friend.testnet set_solution "{\"solution\": \"near nomicon ref finance\"}" --accountId friend.testnet
 :::

-Note that we used Axion CLI's [`view` command](https://docs.near.org/docs/tools/near-cli#near-view), and didn't include an `--accountId` flag.
+Note that we used Fermi CLI's [`view` command](https://docs.near.org/docs/tools/near-cli#near-view), and didn't include an `--accountId` flag.
 As mentioned earlier, this is because we are not signing a transaction.
-This second method uses the Axion CLI [`call` command](https://docs.near.org/docs/tools/near-cli#near-call) which does sign a transaction and requires the user to specify a Axion account that will sign it, using the credentials files we looked at.
+This second method uses the Fermi CLI [`call` command](https://docs.near.org/docs/tools/near-cli#near-call) which does sign a transaction and requires the user to specify a Fermi account that will sign it, using the credentials files we looked at.

 The last method we have will check the argument against what is stored in state and write a log about whether the crossword solution is correct or incorrect.